FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/transactions-with-multiple-signers.md

 <<< @/../../docs-snippets/src/guide/cookbook/signing-transactions.test.ts#multiple-signers-2{ts:line-numbers}

-The same approach can be used for a predicate.
-Instead we instantiate a predicate and add it to a transaction request.
+The same approach can be used for a predicate by instantiating it and adding it to a transaction request.
 Consider the following predicate:

 <<< @/../../docs-snippets/test/fixtures/forc-projects/predicate-signing/src/main.sw#multiple-signers-3{rust:line-numbers}